DanPearce/CI_PP4_TheForum/README.md

 #### Fonts
 The main font used throughout the website is [Overpass](https://fonts.google.com/specimen/Overpass), I chose this whilst designing the logo.
 As I wanted to use a font that felt natural and joined the words 'theforum' easily, I landed on this font as I felt this was achieved.

-The other font used is [Nunito](https://fonts.google.com/specimen/Nunito) and this is simply to make the footer fonts stand out and be seperated from the main site.
+The other font used is [Nunito](https://fonts.google.com/specimen/Nunito) and this is simply to make the footer fonts stand out and be separated from the main site.

 #### Icons
 I used [favicon.io](https://favicon.io/) to create the favicon icons for the site.